CDCgov/phdi/containers/record-linkage/description.md

 2. Download a copy of the Docker image from the DIBBs repository by running `docker pull ghcr.io/cdcgov/phdi/record-linkage:latest`.
 3. Run the service with ` docker run -p 8080:8080 record-linkage:latest`.

-Congratulations, the record linkage service should now be running on `localhost:8080`!
+Congratulations, the Record Linkage service should now be running on `localhost:8080`!

 #### Running from Python Source Code

-We recommend running the record linkage service from a container, but if that is not feasible for a given use case, it may also be run directly from Python using the steps below.
+We recommend running the Record Linkage service from a container, but if that isn't feasible for a given use case, you can also run the service directly from Python using the steps below.

 1. Ensure that both Git and Python 3.10 or higher are installed.
 2. Clone the DIBBs repository with `git clone https://github.com/CDCgov/phdi`.